 A fresh fall of snow overnight - green fields mantled white; the blackish branches of willow and ash, edged white, starkly outlined, against the morning light; mirrored in the dark brown-grey of the brook; the distant woods a purple haze against the blue-grey snow clouds above.
 A pair of Bullfinch light up a solitary Ash tree - soft glow light bulbs of carmine red and cinnamon pink.
 They call softly to each other.
 Their rumps as white as the snow.

-the sound of silence
+shattering the silence

-a Wren sings loudly
+a Wren sings

 Spring in Winter

 At the edge of the wood early catkins - lambs tails - tremble and dance, sprinkling yellow gold-dust over the snowy branches.
 A small party of Long Tailed Tit tinkle through the delicate filigree of branches outlined against the winter sky; first three, then from nowhere - five, then seven, then twelve.
 It is mid-January - still Winter

 mirrored in feathers

 I have submitted the collection for publication in the Wales Haiku Journal.
 Keep your fingers crossed!

 The Featured Image is of a coloured woodcut titled ‘Bullfinches on snow covered branch’ c1911 by Allen W Seaby.
 I thought it fitting as this piece is about the Japanese form of prose poem - the Haibun, to head it with another form of Japanese Art - the Colour Woodcut.

 He was an outstanding watercolorist, woodcut artist, author, and illustrator.
 He mastered the techniques of the Japanese Color Woodcut and became one of its leading exponents.
 He won a gold medal for color woodcut in Milan in 1906 and was a founding member of the Engravers and Printers in Colour and the Colour Print Guild.

 A short biography can be found here